 1. Buckwheat Dhokla

-A protein-rich Navaratri snack which is not only nourishing but delicious.
+A protein-rich Navaratri snack that is not only nourishing but delicious.
 Now, I for one love dhoklas in general and being able to savour the popular snack with vrat-approved ingredients is a blessing from food Gods.
 Packed with all the essential amino acid, this recipe is a job-done-quickly since no fermentation would be needed while preparing these dhoklas.
 Serve it with some green chillis on the top and some green chutney on the side... and you'd be golden.

 Image Courtesy: Archana's Kitchen

 As distinctive as it sounds, Purple Yam Sandwiches is a rather simple but scrumptious evening snack we've all been waiting for.
 It will not take 4 to 5 ingredients, 10 minutes of your time and dedication to create something new at home.
 Just remember, you can make these all by yourself without nudging your mom every two seconds.
 Moreover, it would be a nice surprise for the ladies who are actually fasting for Navaratri... from your end.

 To re-create a famous Gujarati dish at home is not only a once in a year opportunity but a great shift from your run of the mill Navaratri snacks.
 Unlike other nibbles, Farali Pattice more much more sophisticated and tasty.
 A humble potato and grated coconut serve as the primary ingredients which make this particular feast... a treat for the eyes and soul kind of meal for the festival.
 Towards the end add the finishing touch by accomodating a teekha green chutney or sweetened curd on the side.
 You're welcome!